LazaUK/SemanticKernel-RampUp-Notebooks/README.md

 ## Notebook 6: Essentials - Plugins

-This notebook demonstrates how to integrate _external APIs_ as **Plugins** in Semantic Kernel using _OpenAPI_ specifications.
+This notebook explains how to integrate _external APIs_ as **Plugins** in Semantic Kernel using _OpenAPI_ specifications.

-You'll learn how to connect Semantic Kernel to **Azure "Standard" Logic Apps** as reusable tools that AI agents can invoke.
+You'll learn to connect Semantic Kernel to **Azure "Standard" Logic App** as a tool that AI agent can invoke.
 The notebook covers:
 - creating a helper class to generate OpenAPI specs dynamically,
 - securely managing SAS authentication tokens in memory (without persisting to disk),
-- and enabling automatic function calling so the AI can seamlessly interact with your Logic Apps.
+- and enabling automatic function calling so that AI can utilise your Logic Apps.

 For demo purposes, a weather forecast Logic App is integrated as a plugin.
-The AI agent responds to natural language queries like "What's the weather like in Paris?" by automatically calling the Logic App and returning structured weather info:
+The AI agent responds to natural language queries like "What's the weather like in Paris?" by automatically calling the Logic App and returning relevant weather forecast:

 ``` JSON
 Chat Response: